cfpb/design-manual/page-components/third-width-link-blob.md

 {: class="toc"}

 <div>
-The third-width link blob provides users with a preview of content that lives deeper within a section and a path for getting to that content.
+The third-width link blob provides users with a preview of and a navigation path to content that lies deeper within a section.
 It can be used on full-width pages or pages with a left navigation.
-It should not be used on pages with a sidebar.
-The third-width link blob is visible at higher breakpoints (small to extra large screen widths).
+The three column layout utilizes extra screen real estate found at the higher breakpoints.
 {: class="lead-in"}

-A group of third-width link blobs, as seen on a landing page template:
+A group of third-width link blobs, as seen on a browse page template:
 {: class="lead-in"}

 <nomarkdown>